schoppmp/linreg-mpc/README.md

 Running this example locally with
 ```
-for party in {1..5}; do bin/main input_file 56 $party cgd 10 0.001  & done
+for party in {1..5}; do bin/main examples/readme_example.in 56 $party cgd 10 0.001 & done
 ```
-yields the following result
+yields the following result, in addition to some debug outputs:
 ```
 Time elapsed: 5.673679
 Number of gates: 18503684